Fluoxetine HCl (Prozac, Sarafem) is probably the most well-known antidepressant and the archetypal selective serotonin reuptake inhibitor

 in that overdoses are rarely fatal.
 Seizures, coma, and cardiac arrythmias may result, but most patients survive overdoses without sequelae.

 [top]Mental Health Risks

-Fluoxetine's prescribing information includes a black box warning for suicidality in children and adolescents, and caregivers are warned to monitor patients taking fluoxetine for changes in mood and behavior.
+Fluoxetine's prescribing information includes a black box warning for suicidality in children and adolescents aged under 25, and caregivers are warned to monitor patients taking fluoxetine for changes in mood and behavior.
 However, meta-analyses of clinical trials suggest this may not be as much of a problem as such a warning implies.
 The benefits of treating depression appear to outweigh the risks of no treatment.

 [top]Mental Health Risk 1

 In patients with bipolar disorder, fluoxetine may trigger mania, but has been successfully used as monotherapy in clinical trials.